Home / India Electronic Signature Compliance Explanation

 1. Electronic Signatures

-Authentication using Aadhaar e-KYC services is currently provided to private application service providers by only two government entities:
+Authentication using Aadhaar e-KYC services is currently provided to private application service providers by the following two government entities:

 • Centre for Development of Advanced Computing (C-DAC).